damienstanton/damienstanton/README.md

 - I'd like to learn more about the embedded/realtime space espcially w.r.t. robotics, but I haven't really had the time yet.

 For added context, here are some neat things I have worked on:
-- [A big open-source Rust project][5]
+- Contributed to [a big open-source Rust project][5], migrating the entire Firecracker codebase to Rust 2018
-- Several machine-learning services & analytics reports built on Apache Spark
+- Contributed to a small but effective graph query language
-- Several distributed streaming graph compute microservices, often doing millions of writes per second
+- Contributed to the design of a distributed fulltext search system
-- Several relatively complex Android and iOS SDKs and their supporting apps
+- Built a relatively complex Android and iOS SDK, as well as a few distinct PoC apps built on the SDK
-- A fast and easy to use data collection and aggregation CLI, and several small infrastructure tools
+- Built a fast and easy to use data collection and aggregation CLI, and several small infrastructure tools
-- A small but effective graph query language
+- Built a successful novel information retrieval (IR) machine learning algorithm
-- A couple distributed fulltext search systems
+- Built a set of custom components in a larger React app to visualize complex IoT data
-- A successful novel information retrieval (IR) machine learning algorithm
+- Built machine-learning services & analytics reports built on Apache Spark
-- A simple but effective React app to visualize complex IoT data
+- Built distributed streaming graph compute microservices

 #### 🤝 Want to work together?